Viet Nam

 Target Overview

-In 2022 Viet Nam submitted its updated NDC, increasing its unconditional target to reduce GHG emissions by 15.8% below business-as-usual levels (BAU) by 2030 compared to 9% in the previous NDC.
-Conditional on international support, this target will be further increased to 43.5% below BAU, higher than previous conditional target of 27%.
-The conditional target is cumulative.
-GHG emissions reduction from international support alone are 28% from 2030 BAU emissions.
+In 2022, Viet Nam submitted its updated NDC, increasing its unconditional target to reduce GHG emissions by 15.8% below business-as-usual levels (BAU) by 2030 including LULUCF, compared to 9% in the previous NDC.
+Conditional on international support, this target will be further increased to 43.5% below BAU including LULUCF, higher than the previous conditional target of 27% below BAU.
+The conditional target of 43.5% includes the unconditional target of 15.8%; thus, the additional ambition attributable to international support is 27.7 percentage points (43.5% minus 15.8%) from 2030 BAU emissions.

-The updated unconditional and conditional targets translate to 863 and 620 MtCO2e/yr, respectively, in terms of absolute emissions levels for 2030 or 12% and 37% below BAU, excluding the land use and forestry sector.
+The updated unconditional and conditional targets translate to 878 and 629 MtCO2e in 2030, or 12% and 37% below BAU, respectively, excluding the land use and forestry sector.

-The updated NDC claims that new targets are aligned to fulfill Viet Nam’s commitments at COP26, but it is not a true progression in scaling up climate action, as it is still aligned with 4ºC of warming and requires no additional effort beyond current policies.
+The updated NDC claims that the new targets are aligned to fulfill Viet Nam’s commitments made at COP26, but it is not a true progression in scaling up climate action, as it is still aligned with 4°C of warming and reaching the target requires no additional effort beyond current policies.
 Notably, at COP26, Viet Nam committed to reach net zero by 2050 along with additional pledges related to a coal phase-out and methane emission reductions.

-In the updated NDC, Viet Nam has transparently presented the financial requirements to achieve its unconditional and conditional targets.
+In its updated NDC, Viet Nam has transparently presented the financial requirements to achieve its unconditional and conditional targets.

 VIET NAM - Main climate targets